 Office of International Investment and Trade

 Moving your business to a new location, much less a new country with different laws and regulations, can be challenging.
-Maryland's Office of International Investment and Trade is here to help.
-The main Baltimore office and nine offices around the globe assist with bringing foreign direct investment to Maryland.
+Commerce's International team is here to help.
+The main Baltimore office and 11 offices around the globe assist with bringing foreign direct investment to Maryland.

 In addition to offering